On Ternary Trees and Fighting Fish: Introduction

 \section{Introduction}

-In a study of random branching surfaces, Duchi et al. \cite{DGRS-A} introduced a combinatorial configuration, called fighting fish, in terms of gluings of unit squares as a generalization of directed convex polyominoes.
-Fighting fish are counted by the sequence
+In a study of random branching surfaces, Duchi, Guerrini, Rinaldi and Schaeffer \cite{DGRS-A} introduced a combinatorial configuration called fighting fish in terms of gluings of unit squares as a generalization of directed convex polyominoes.
+Fighting fish are counted by the sequence \cite[A000139]{oeis}

-\cite[A000139]{oeis}, which turns out to be the number of some classical objects such as left ternary trees \cite{DLDRP, JS-1998}, two-stack-sortable permutations \cite{CFH, Fang-2018-2, GW-1996, West-1993, Zeil-1992}, non-separable rooted planar maps \cite{Brown, Brown-Tutte, DH-2022-A, Fang-2018-2} and synchronized intervals of the Tamari lattice \cite{DH-2023}.
+which turns out to be the number of some classical objects such as left ternary trees \cite{DLDRP, JS-1998}, two-stack-sortable permutations \cite{CFH, Fang-2018-2, GW-1996, West-1993, Zeil-1992}, non-separable rooted planar maps \cite{Brown, Brown-Tutte, DH-2022-A, FP-2017} and synchronized intervals of the Tamari lattice \cite{DH-2023, FP-2017}.

 In recent years, there has been growing interest in bijections among these different families of objects.
-Goulden--West \cite{GW-1996} established bijections between two-stack-sortable permutations and non-separable rooted planar maps using either generating trees or recursive decompositions (see also \cite{DGW}).
-Del Lungo--Del Ristoro--Penaud \cite{DLDRP} used an analogous decomposition for left ternary trees to establish a bijection between non-separable rooted planar maps and left ternary trees, whereas Jacquard--Schaeffer \cite{JS-1998} discovered an alternative bijection.
-Fang \cite{Fang-2018-2} used another recursive decomposition of two-stack-sortable permutations to establish a bijection with fighting fish, whereas Cioni--Ferrari--Henriet \cite{CFH} described a direct construction of Fang's bijection using a particular class of trees.
-Duchi--Henriet obtained a bijection between non-separable rooted planar maps and fighting fish \cite{DH-2022-A} and a bijection between synchronized intervals of the Tamari lattices and fighting fish \cite{DH-2023}.
-See Figure \ref{fig:diagram} for an updated version of a diagram, previously appeared in the article \cite{DH-2022-A}, which summarizes these bijective results (The dashed arrows indicate recursive bijections).
+Goulden and West \cite{GW-1996} established bijections between two-stack-sortable permutations and non-separable rooted planar maps using either generating trees or recursive decompositions (see also \cite{DGW}).
+Del Lungo, Del Ristoro and Penaud \cite{DLDRP} used an analogous decomposition for left ternary trees to establish a bijection between non-separable rooted planar maps and left ternary trees, whereas Jacquard and Schaeffer \cite{JS-1998} discovered an alternative bijection.
+Fang \cite{Fang-2018-2} used another recursive decomposition of two-stack-sortable permutations to establish a bijection with fighting fish, whereas Cioni, Ferrari and Henriet \cite{CFH} described a direct construction of Fang's bijection using a particular class of trees.
+Duchi and Henriet obtained a bijection between non-separable rooted planar maps and fighting fish \cite{DH-2022-A} and a bijection between synchronized intervals of the Tamari lattices and fighting fish \cite{DH-2023}.
+See Figure \ref{fig:diagram} for an updated version of a diagram, previously appeared in the article \cite{DH-2022-A}, which summarizes these bijective results (the dashed arrows indicate recursive bijections).
 One of our main results is a direct bijection between left ternary trees and fighting fish (see Theorem \ref{thm:LTT-to-fish-bijection}), contributing a missing link in the diagram.